ShizukaDonaghue/serene-meditation/README.md

 ### Wireframes
 ### Site Structure
 ### Colour Scheme
 The colour scheme for the site takes inspiration from the hero image of Mt.
 Fuji in beautiful pink sky.
-The colours chosed are calming and relaxing to enhance user experience.
+The colours chosen are calming and relaxing to enhance user experience.

 ### Typography
 Fonts were imported from [Google Fonts](https://fonts.google.com/).
 For the main body of the text, EI Messiri is chosen as it has a calming flow which suits the image of the site.
 For the inspirational quotes, Alex Brush is chosen, which is a beautiful hand writing style to suit the images.